manolenso/gulp-sublime-snippets/README.md

 #Gulp.js Sublime Text 2 & 3 Snippets

-This is a [Sublime Text][sublime] package Gulp Sublime Text Snippets.
+This is a [Sublime Text][sublime] package Gulp Sublime Text Snippets and a plugin "Open browser" Just select the name of plugin and press, you will bee on the plugin page!

+Keys-Bindings-User
+[
+{ "keys": ["ctrl+alt+g"], "command": "open_browser", "args" : {"url" : "https://npmjs.org/package/%s"}}
+]
+Change at your convenance!

 ### guv    --->      Gulp.Var.require ####